Skip to main content

 1. Funding Source

-You are subject if you received any direct government funding from either the U.S. government or from your home government (or government of your last legal permanent residence) during your J-1 program.
+You are subject if you received direct government funding from either the U.S. government or your home government (or government of your last legal permanent residence) during your J-1 program.
 You are also subject if you received indirect government funding through a bi-national commission or international agency (for example, Fulbright or the U.N.).
 You are not subject if your funding comes only from indirect government funding through the university, unless the grants were specifically targeted for international exchange (e.g. an NIH or NSF grant through UCSD).

 2. Exchange Visitor Skills List*